Dependent Care Assistance Program (DCAP)

 DCAP participation is only valid for the plan year in which you enroll and does not continue automatically.
-You must enroll or re-enroll each year before the end of the PEBB Program's annual open enrollment period to participate in the DCAP.
+You must enroll or reenroll each year before the end of the PEBB Program's annual open enrollment period (November 1–30) to participate in the DCAP.

 You can enroll in a DCAP account:

-- When you become eligible for PEBB benefits.
-You must enroll no later than 31 days after the date you become eligible.
+- No later than 31 days after the date you become eligible for PEBB benefits.

-- No later than the last day of PEBB Program’s annual open enrollment period (November 1–30).
+- During the PEBB Program’s annual open enrollment period (November 1–30).

-- If you or an eligible family member has a qualifying event that creates a special open enrollment.
-You must enroll no later than 60 days after the qualifying event.
+- No later than 60 days after you or an eligible family member has a qualifying event that creates a special open enrollment.

 To determine how much you want to contribute per pay period, estimate your expenses for the plan year and enroll in the DCAP for that amount.
 The money deducted from your pay is divided by the number of paychecks you will receive in the plan year.